 Bit 2: Auto-Squelch Enable (ASQUEL).
-This bit enables automatic squelching of the output clock whenever (a) automatic input switching is enabled for the APLL, and (b) the input monitors indicate that the inputs specified by the APLL's APLLMUX and ALTMUX fields are both invalid.
+This bit enables automatic squelching of the output clock whenever (a) automatic input switching is enabled for the APLL to which the output is connected, and (b) the input monitors indicate that the inputs specified by that APLL's APLLMUX and ALTMUX fields are both invalid.
 OCxSTOP.MODE specifies the type of stop (high, low, high-impedance) and the output clock edge on which to stop.
 When a differential output or a CMOS complementary output is squelched, its OCxN pin is opposite polarity of its OCxP pin.